What’s therapy like with me?

 ACT stands for Acceptance and Commitment Therapy.
 With ACT we use metaphors, and education around the avoidance patterns all humans engage in to avoid their feelings, which often just leads to more struggles.
 Many clients feel seen with ACT therapy, there’s a “yup, we all do that” feel to it.
 In addition to building awareness, ACT supports clients to see what they can do to change.
 I love using ACT to help you build a sense of agency in your life, and feeling more connected to your values even when times are hard.

-IFS-Informed Therapy draws from Internal Family Systems theory.
-My translation of this therapy is “working with the different sides of you, and learning how to feel in the driver’s seat of your decisions even when different parts of you are loud and trying to control your choices.”
-You might have a loud inner-critic, an anxious and vigilant part, or an unmotivated part of yourself, and want to connect to who “you” are, instead of feeling like these other parts are in the spotlight.
-In IFS-Informed therapy, we get to know the different aspects of your personality while also connecting to your “core self.”
-Overtime you learn strategies to live and act from your “core self” while respecting the other parts of you, without letting them call all the shots.
+IFS-Informed Therapy uses an IFS lens to support integrating the different parts of who you are.
+I describe my approach to clients as “working with the different sides of you, and learning how to feel in the driver’s seat of your decisions even when different parts of you are loud and trying to control your choices.”
+You might have a loud inner-critic, an anxious and vigilant part, or an unmotivated part of yourself, and want to connect to your “self”, instead of feeling like these other parts are in the spotlight.
+When we use parts work, we get to know the different aspects of your personality while also connecting to your “self energy.”
+Overtime you learn strategies to live and act from your core while respecting the other parts of you, and understanding what their past behaviors were trying to express.

 How does Therapy Start?